Seni2005/fpl-desk/README.md

 FPL sells a player back to you at your purchase price plus half of any rise since, rounded down.
 The API does not expose purchase prices without logging in, so the planner values your existing players at **today's market price**.
 For anyone you have held since the start that is exact; for someone who has risen since you bought them it can be optimistic by a tenth or two.
 If a plan lands within £0.2m of your budget, check it on the real site before committing.

 Free transfers are also not exposed by the public API, so there's a box in the planner header to set them yourself.
 It defaults to 1 and remembers what you set.

+## When a price actually changed

+**FPL never publishes when a price moved** — the API only ever says what a player costs right now.
+So the only honest timing is our own: a change happened somewhere between the refresh that still showed the old price and the one that showed the new.

+Every confirmed change is therefore stamped with a **window**, not an instant:

+- `10:38 am` — the two checks were 15 minutes apart, tight enough to quote.
+- `by 12:00 pm ±3h` — a wider gap, so it is a range.
+Hovering gives both ends.

+The refresh runs every fifteen minutes from 00:00–02:59 UTC, which covers FPL's nightly change under both BST and GMT.
+That is what turns "sometime in the last three hours" into a usable time.
+Changes are kept for 21 days, grouped by day in Sydney time and tagged with the gameweek they landed in, with your own players marked.

+This is deliberately kept apart from the progress bars below it.
+Those are a prediction built from net transfers; this is a record of what happened.
+A guess should never borrow the authority of a fact.

 ## Reading the price watch